News

 In 2015, we launched the results of the James Lind Alliance Palliative and end of life care PSP (PeolcPSP), which identified 83 unanswered questions in palliative and end of life care research that mattered most to patients, carers and health and social care professionals.

-We have now explored how current and recently completed health research in the UK relates to each of the 83 questions to produce a comprehensive report aimed at researchers and research funders.
+We have now explored how current and recently completed health research in the UK relates to each of the 83 questions to produce a comprehensive report (.PDF) aimed at researchers and research funders.

 The UK CRC’s publicly available dataset enabled us to see not only which PeolcPSP questions are being addressed but how they are being addressed, whether through a systematic review, clinical trial or other method.
 The new knowledge about the gaps in current palliative and end of life care research has helped to inform our funding priorities, and more specifically the themes of our annual research funding call.
 This has led to the peer reviewed funding of projects that directly address the views of patients, carers and health and social care professionals.
 The grant mapping analysis has further highlighted areas where interventional research is already being carried out allowing us to monitor how these findings might be put into practice in the near future.